noahgade/NonlinearPermutedGrangerCausality/README.md

 - Code used to modify the application study data in Section 5 (.m file).
 The original data for the application study was obtained from the [CRCNS data shaing website](http://crcns.org/data-sets/ac/ac-1).
 We use 060802mw02 from ac-1 and cite the following works:

         Machens, C. K., M. S. Wehr, and A. M. Zador (2004).
 Linearity of cortical receptive fields measured with natural sounds. *Journal of Neuroscience 24* (5), 1089–1100.

         Asari, H., M. Wehr, C. K. Machens, and A. M. Zador (2009).
 Auditory cortex and thalamic neuronal responses to various natural and synthetic sounds.
 CRCNS.org.

 - Code used to apply method to application data (.R files).

+- We additionally cite the following for comparator methods in Section 4.

+        Tank, A., I. Covert, N. Foti, A. Shojaie, and E. B. Fox (2022).
+Neural granger causality.
+IEEE Transactions on Pattern Analysis and Machine Intelligence 44 (8), 4267–4279.